Truman Smith (officer): Retirement

 He sought the Republican nomination for Connecticut's 4th congressional district in 1946, but lost to Hon.
 John Davis Lodge in 1946.
 He advised the Eberstadt (Armed Forces) Committee, part of the first Hoover Commission on Organization of the Executive Branch (1945–1946, or 1948).
 He was military aide to the governor of Connecticut.
 He translated, edited, and wrote the preface for Invasion, 1944: Rommel and the Normandy Campaign, by Lieutenant General Hans Speidel, Rommel's chief of staff.

+Smith associated with the National Economic Council, a far-right antisemitic group that opposed the civil rights movement and linked it to communism.

-In 1958, General Albert Wedemeyer published an autobiographic book about WW II.
+In 1958, General Albert Wedemeyer published an autobiographic book about World War II.
 In this book, he praised Smith for his achievements during his time in Berlin and the quality of the reports he delivered, i.e. about the German re-armament.

 Wedemeyer pointed out that Smith (and Charles Lindbergh) earned gratefulness of the United States but were criticized by a clique of politicians that wanted to ignore the war preparations of the Nazi regime.